PixeyeHQ/actors.unity/README.md

 }
 ```

 > 💡 Remember that you receive pointer when iterating buffers.
 Use the pointer both to get struct or to remove struct from the buffer.
+> 💡 Custom particles or objects that are created and destroyed a lot are ideal candidates for buffers.

 ### 📘 Routine Overview